Library terms and phrases

 The initial webpage that a visitor to a website sees and that contains key words and phrases that enable a search engine to find it.
 Frequently, gateway pages organise mediated links to particular subject areas.

-Search engine focussed on academic research sources across many disciplines covering peer-reviewed papers, theses, books, journal article abstracts and articles, professional societies, preprint repositories, universities and other scholarly organizations.
+Search engine focused on academic research sources across many disciplines covering peer-reviewed papers, theses, books, journal article abstracts and articles, professional societies, preprint repositories, universities and other scholarly organizations.

 From the Latin ibidem, meaning 'in the same place'.
 It can be used if two or more consecutive references are from the same source.
 Instead of repeating the reference, the word ibid is used in place of the citation.